An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Parametric BP-MF Receiver

 \subsubsection{Joint Update of Activation Variable and Coefficient Belief}

-We now turn our focus to the update of the activation variable $\hat z_l$.
+We now turn our focus on the update of the activation variable $\hat z_l$.
 It is again desirable to perform a joint update of $\hat z_l$ and $q(\alpha_l)$.
-We proceed in a similar way as we did for the multipath delays.
-The terms of the RBFE \eqref{rbfe} which depend on $q(\alpha_l)$ and $\hat z_l$ are denoted as $F_|BP-MF|(q(\alpha_l), \hat z_l)$.
+We proceed in a similar way as we did to compute the updates of the multipath delays.
+The terms in the RBFE \eqref{rbfe}, which depend on $q(\alpha_l)$ and $\hat z_l$, are denoted as $F_|BP-MF|(q(\alpha_l), \hat z_l)$.
 We then define